danijar/computer-game/README.md

 - Esc.
 Exit the application.
 - F11.
 Toggle between fullscreen and windowed mode.
-- Top, Down, Left, Right.
-Moves the cube.
+- Up, Down, Left, Right or W, A, S, D. Move the cube.
+- PageUp, PageDown or Q, E. Raise and lower the cube.
+- Space.
+The cube will do a little jump.

 Upcoming Features
 -----------------